Culture Class: Experience Dominican Culture first-hand

 Students there have plenty of opportunities to follow the traces of Christopher Columbus, explore the modernity of the city through its architecture, galleries and art museums, and dip into a bustling night-life with lots of music and dancing.

 IIC Santo Domingo is situated in Zona Universitaria and faces the UASD (Universidad Autonoma de Santo Domingo), the largest university of the country.
 From there it is easy to explore the city or to meet with local students in nearby cafes and bars.

 Sosua is located on the north coast of the Dominican Republic in a typical rural environment, only 10 min driving from the International Airport of Puerto Plata.
 The small coastal town, home to 12,000 inhabitants, is known for its beautiful beaches and water sports facilities.
-15 min east of Sosua lies surfer’s paradise Cabarete, one of the best wind- and kite surfing spots in the world.
+15 minutes east of Sosua lies surfer’s paradise Cabarete, one of the best wind- and kite surfing spots in the world.

-starting point to explore Dominican country life.
+Due to its central location between the mountain range of the Cordillera Septentrional and the Atlantic Ocean, Sosua is the ideal starting point to explore Dominican country life.
 It is also a unique place to learn more about Jewish heritage in the DR.

 The Sosua School is centrally located in Sosua in the district of El Batey, within a stone’s throw of the next beach and a little colmado (typical Dominican mom-and-pop store).
 The school building, surrounded by a colorful tropical garden, offers the ideal ambiance for concentrated learning in a relaxing surrounding.
 Classes often take place on one of the sheltered, airy terraces outside.